timdeschryver/eslint-plugin-ngrx/docs/rules/no-effect-decorator.md

 ## Rule Details

 The `@Effect` decorator is deprecated.
-Thee is no standardized support for decorators in ECMAScript, and Angular uses its internal build system to compile code with decorators, essentially using them as code annotations, so it is not sustainable to rely on decorators in other features.
+There is no standardized support for decorators in ECMAScript, and Angular uses its internal build system to compile code with decorators, essentially using them as code annotations, so it is not sustainable to rely on decorators in other features.
 Instead, use the `createEffect` function to create `Effects`.

 Examples of **incorrect** code for this rule: